-The world of personal messaging has become hugely varied, and the kind of messaging app you use probably depends on where you live and what device you use everyday.
-In the United States, Apple fans rely on iMessage to handle the majority of their conversations, while Android users probably use Facebook Messenger, Google Allo, or any number of other chat applications on the platform.
-If you’re outside of the United States, however, you probably have become familiar with WhatsApp, which has become the de facto messaging platform for hundreds of millions of users around the world, especially in Africa, India, South America, and Europe.
+The world of personal messaging has gotten very large in recent years, and there is now a wide range of messaging apps.
+Your favorite messaging app probably depends on where you live and what device you use everyday.
+In the United States, Apple fans rely on iMessage to handle the majority of their conversations, while Android users probably use Facebook Messenger, Google Allo, or other chat applications on the platform.
+People outside of the United States are flocking to WhatsApp, which has become the de facto messaging platform for hundreds of millions of users around the world, especially in Africa, India, South America, and Europe.

 How to Know if You’re Blocked